codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 The server API consists of three elements:

 - **[Prompts](https://modelcontextprotocol.io/specification/2025-06-18/server/prompts)**: Templates for generating messages to send to models
-- **[Resources](https://modelcontextprotocol.io/specification/2025-06-18/server/resources)**: Contextual information for LLMs such as files and database schemas
+- **[Resources](https://modelcontextprotocol.io/specification/2025-06-18/server/resources)**: Contextual information for LLMs, such as files and database schemas
 - **[Tools](https://modelcontextprotocol.io/specification/2025-06-18/server/tools)**: Executable functionalities exposed to clients (similar to function calls in ChatGPT's API)

 Asana's MCP server provides tools like: